 I started looking at carnivorous plants and began to include shapes which echoed their forms.
 I’m fascinated by their ability to adapt and grow in places where the soil is thin or poor in nutrients, this for me felt like a metaphor for our current social climate.

 I’ve spent time experimenting with various mediums and methods , developing a technical process that allows me to articulate my thoughts .

 At various stages of the process I add compounds causing the materials to mutate, then through, sculpting , manipulation and a combining of techniques I develop the form.

-The pieces go through many stages of evolution till the final stages of completion, simultaneously evoking feelings of transcendence, similar to that of the personal journey.
+The pieces go through many stages of evolution till the final stages of completion, similar to that of the personal journey.